Crypton/statusapp/README.md

 1. Add a platform to your build – `cordova platform add ios` or `cordova platform add android`.
 2. Run `cordova prepare`
 3. Run StatusApp with `cordova run --[emulator/device] [ios/android]`.
+4. If you want to deploy on device, take a look at the [Cordova documentation](https://cordova.apache.org/docs/en/5.1.1/).

 If you want to build icons and splash screens, use `cordova-icon` and `cordova-splash` commands before you run statusapp.
-More info on Cordova apps are available here.

 Contact cards
 -------------